Owned byDelta Logistics

 - DnV 1A1, Offshore Service Vessel Supply, SF, E0, DYNPOS-AUTR, CLEAN DESIGN, COMF-V(3), COMF-C(3), LFL*, NAUT-OSV(A), DK(+), HL(+), ICE-C

-The ship investment company Blue Ship Invest, a part of Ulstein Group, ordered ten platform supply vessels of the PX121 design in the period 2010-2014.
+The ship investment company Blue Ship Invest (BSI), a part of Ulstein Group, ordered ten platform supply vessels of the PX121 design in the period 2010-2014.
 Eight were acquired by Nordic American Offshore (NAO).
+These have later been sold to various ship owners.

 2013: 'Blue Guardian' was named at Ulstein Verft by lady sponsor Elsa Kleppe.
 Delivered to BSI on Friday 28 June 2013.
 The ship started work in the spot market, and two weeks after delivery, the vessel entered into a 4-month contract with Statoil (now: Equinor), with 4 monthly options.
 The contract involved being a support vessel for the jack-up rig Maersk Giant in its work on two subsea wells, owned by Det Norske Oljeselskap ASA and Repsol Exploration respectively, on the Norwegian continental shelf in the North Sea.